What is the best paid traffic for casino affiliates?

 Future trends and considerations

-AI-driven creative optimisation and automated bidding are maturing, enabling faster iteration but requiring rigorous guardrails to prevent policy or brand misalignment.
+AI-driven creative optimization and automated bidding are maturing, enabling faster iteration but requiring rigorous guardrails to prevent policy or brand misalignment.
 Regulatory changes and evolving platform ad rules will remain a constant consideration, and advances in cross-device attribution will influence how affiliates model multi-touch journeys.

 - Privacy and cookieless targeting impacts on measurement and retargeting

-- AI-driven creative optimisation and automated bidding
+- AI-driven creative optimization and automated bidding

 - Regulatory developments and evolving platform ad policies